TomKnowles1994/MultiPredNet/README.md

 - Alternatively, sample ROSbag and MATLAB files are available at http://doi.org/10.25493/TSTK-AKK

-NB: If your data has already been unpacked from its ROSbag, then ROS nor the ROSbag is required.
-Use the generated .mat files instead
+NB: If your data has already been unpacked from its ROSbag, then neither ROS nor the ROSbag is required.
+Use the generated .mat files instead.

 ## Installing Dependencies: